alex-hh/eDICE/README.md

 # Overview

+The _edice_ folder contains the source code used to perform the experiments presented in the paper.

 The _scripts_ folder contains the code to train eDICE on the Roadmap dataset as well as the code used to apply transfer learning for individualized predictions on the ENTEx dataset.